No events found!

 Baker Street is a bloody cool bar just outside the Medical Center area, known for its distinct atmosphere and friendly staff.
 The $2.50 specials daily are also really rather generous.

 Locals love the long-lived Bananas, which offers an array of diversions for its low-key hipster clientele, from pool to poker, plus food for those drink-induced snack cravings.

-The word “Bedlam” is posted above the doorway, and while chaos hasn’t broken out in Bar America for a while, its smoky barfly beauty is punctuated every blue moon by a diminutive brawl.
-This unpretentious landmark’s charms include cheap, cold cerveza (including 6-packs to go), and a jukebox pumping out a steady stream of San Antonio
+The word “Bedlam” is posted above the doorway, and while chaos hasn’t broken out in Bar America for a while, its barfly beauty is punctuated every blue moon by a diminutive brawl.
+This unpretentious landmark’s charms include cheap, cold cerveza, and a jukebox perennially voted SA’s best.

 Sophisticated contemporary setting overlooking a quieter corner of the River Walk, just off the ostentatious Grand Hyatt lobby. -- Mark Jones (02/09)